-Instead of creating weight loss goals, ditch the scale and create strength and feel good goals!
-Start out with modifications of traditional exercises especially in the core and cardio department.
+Instead of creating weight loss goals, ditch the scale and create strength and feel-good goals!
+Start out with modifications of traditional exercises, especially in the core and cardio departments.
 You’ll need to rebuild your core strength and stamina after giving birth.

 Make your goals to be able to do the next level.
 Most exercise programs will give you various intensity options, so start small and work your way up.